zenoss/zenoss-RM-api/README.md

 pip install requests pyOpenSSL ndg-httpsclient pyasn1
 ```

+If your scripts that leverage the ZenAPIConnector are in a different directory than `ZenAPIConnector.py`, `RouterEndpointMap.py`, and `creds.cfg`, then you'll need to:
+ - Update `ZenAPIConnector.py` to include the absolute path to its config file
+ - Make sure your $PYTHONPATH variable contains the path to the directory containing `ZenAPIConnector.py` and `RouterEndpointMap.py`

 To get started, edit the `creds.cfg` file to point to your Zenoss instance.
 You'll also need to specify a username and password, as well as specify whether or not you want to enable certificate validation.

 To make any API calls with the ZenAPIConnector, you'll need the following files from this repository: